People who have leukemia are prone to skin-related problems. These range from rashes to bruises and are commonly seen in both children and adults.

 Petechiae

 Petechiae can easily be confused with a common rash, yet there’s one main difference.
 When you press on petechiae, it won’t turn white; a rash, however, will turn pale in comparison.
-In addition to acute or chronic leukemia, it’s good to note that petechiae can also be caused by a variety of other conditions.
+In addition to acute or chronic leukemia, it’s good to note that other conditions can also cause petechiae.
 Two common causes are reactions to medications and infections.

 Strep throat, for example, is a bacterial infection that causes a sore throat.
 Along with symptoms like swollen tonsils and swollen glands, it can also cause petechiae.